-The MSB provides the national repository for seeds and associated knowledge, for the purposes of long term conservation, and to increase the quality, quantity and diversity of native plant material available for research, conservation and habitat restoration in the UK.
+The Millennium Seed Bank (MSB) provides the national repository for seeds and associated knowledge, for the purposes of long term conservation, and to increase the quality, quantity and diversity of native plant material available for research, conservation and habitat restoration in the UK.

 We seek to enhance the resilience and coherence of the UK's ecological network, and to protect species and habitats, which support the sustainable delivery of ecosystem services.
 To facilitate these objectives, we ensure that suitable plant material and information is available to support conservation and research initiatives.
-Our work is shared between three current projects, the UK Flora Project, the UK National Tree Seed Project, and the UK Native Seed Hub.
+Our work is shared between four current projects, the UK Threatened Flora Project, the UK Native Seed Hub, the Living Ash Project and the Ash Collecting Project.

 We are working to maintain, augment and improve the UK collections held in the MSB, to make them more genetically comprehensive and of sufficient number to be of use for UK science and conservation.
 Research is carried out in order to remove constraints to collecting, seed banking, germinating and propagating the UK flora, including better understanding the population genetics of our native plants.

-For further information please contact Clare Trivedi, UK Conservation Partnership Co-ordinator at the MSB firstname.lastname@example.org
+For further information on our projects in the UK please contact Ted Chapman, UK Conservation Partnership Co-ordinator at the MSB.